sumnerevans/sumnerevans.com/content/posts/politics/trumps-vp-picks/index.md

 the vice president, so only Mitt Romney had to choose a running mate.
 He chose Paul Ryan, another inexperienced pick.
 I remember watching in horror as Biden destroyed Ryan during the vice presidential debate.

+Then, Trump came on the scene in 2016.
+He demolished his Republican competition with a boisterous debate style, and won the nomination in one of the most unlikely political stories of the century.
+However, the Republican base was heavily fractured.